Lifestyle block planting is a simple case of matching the right plant to the right conditions.

 Are you the proud owner of land by the sea?
 Congratulations!
 You’ve achieved every Kiwi’s ideal: your own patch of paradise overlooking our pristine coast.
 One thing to keep in mind when planting however, is that many of our native plants aren’t that keen on salty, coarse coastal winds… so choose your plants with care!
-Here are 3 top picks from the experts at Alter-Natives:
+Here are 3 top picks from the experts:

 Pohutukawa – Metrosideros

 The much lauded NZ Christmas tree is a favourite coastal specimen, being salt-wind tolerant, and able to withstand significant drought.
 The Pohutukawa is a great coastal choice and comes in a massive variety of shapes and sizes – from ornamental (Tahitian Sunset) right through to the large varieties (such as Metrosideros excels).
 Unfussy, strong, gorgeous and native: what more could you want!